Confluence 5.5-Beta1 Release Notes

 New health checks for your Confluence site

 Our support team have added a new tool to help you check the health of your Confluence instance.
-Go to > General Configuration > Atlassian Support Tools > Health Checks.
+Go to Administration > General Configuration > Atlassian Support Tools > Health Checks.

 We'll be adding more checks over time, but for now you can find out if your license is valid, your application server, Java version and vendor are supported, and whether you are using the embedded HSQLDB database (which is provided for evaluating Confluence but is not supported as a production database).